Corelle Profile: Wildflower (1978)

 In Corning Ware, there is a huge number of items available since it was one of the three standard patterns of the 1970s & 1980s, along with Blue Cornflower and Spice O' Life.
 Regular square Corning Ware shapes were made in sizes ranging from 1¾ cup Petite Pans to 5 Qt casseroles.
-Other pieces include square baking pans, roasters, Menu-ette sets, Fast Food dishes, Grab-Its, Rangetoppers, Counter Savers, teapots, white-spout percolators and drip coffee makers.
+Other pieces include baking pans, roasters, Menu-ette sets, Fast Food dishes, Grab-Its, Rangetoppers, Counter Savers, teapots, white-spout percolators and drip coffee makers.

 (Photo: Wildflower Corning Ware.
 Image from 1981 catalogue.)

 Wildflower Corelle was discontinued early 1986 when the Expressions product line was dropped, and 1985 seems to be the final year of production for the Corning Ware version.

 Before Corning Ware & Corelle, the Wildflower decoration first appeared on Centura Tableware in early 1977, but it was named Spring Bouquet instead.
 This version of the pattern was very short-lived as the entire Centura product line was dropped that same year.
 All variations were the work of artist Estelle Rothstein.
 In Pyrex Ware, certain aspects of Wildflower's design became Shenandoah, launched in 1981.